jeremija/amd-page-loader/README.md

 #AMD Page Loader

-An AMD module for loading pages in a single page WEB application using jQuery.
+A javascript AMD module for loading page html and script pairs for a single page application.

 #Install